commercialhaskell/stack/doc/coverage.md

    executable.
 See
    [#1359](https://github.com/commercialhaskell/stack/issues/1359).

+5. Once we have a `.tix` file for a test, we also generate a textual and HTML report for it.
+The textual report is sent to the terminal.
+The index of the test-specific HTML report is available at `$(stack path --local-hpc-root)/pkg-name/test-name/index.html`

-5. After the build completes, if there are multiple output `*.tix` files, they get combined into a unified report.
+6. After the build completes, if there are multiple output `*.tix` files, they get combined into a unified report.
+The index of this report will be available at `$(stack path --local-hpc-root)/combined/all/index.html`

-6. Finally, an index of the resulting coverage reports is generated.
+7. Finally, an index of the resulting coverage reports is generated.
 It links to the individual coverage reports (one for each test-suite), as well as the unified report.
+This index is available at `$(stack path --local-hpc-root)/index.html`